bushido1586/Challenge1/README.md

-# This is a dump for all the challgen answers for my C# class.
+# This is a dump for all the challenge answers for my C# class.